Vladyas/Pdfs_generate_and_update/readme.md

 - Login to his Google Drive account
 - Select a specific Google Sheet file and worksheet in it.
 - Select a template PDF file, which has a set of pdf fields.
-- Select on of the fields
+- Select one of the fields
 - Select a directory for PDF files generation
-- Input a number PDF files which should be generated
+- Input the amount of PDF files, which should be generated

 and press **Generate** button.
 ### What will the app do if press **Generate** button?